American Home Front

 In many areas, especially during 1943-1944, there were acute shortages, especially in the area of petroleum when U-boats were still enjoying a good time blowing up Allied shipping.
 So, the "Big Inch" project was completed to alleviate the losses of oil at sea.
+The Big Inch were two petroleum pipelines that carried oil from the East Texas oilfields to the East Coast.
 The accomplishment was an amazing example of Government-oil-industry cooperation achievement.
+Maintaining the flow of oil was crucial.
 The construction funds were channeled through the Defense Plants Corporation, a subsidiary of the RFC.
 It was managed and run by the War Emergency Pipelines, Inc. It even had a provision in its charter that prohibited its stock holders from making any profits.

-Not many people know that oil turns into rubber, and that huge plants near the Gulf made synthetic rubber from the principal components of butadiene and styrene.
+Not many people know that oil turns into rubber, and that huge plants near the Gulf were critical in the production of synthetic rubber from the principal components of butadiene and styrene.
 The petroleum industry met America’s essential civilian needs, providing 75% of the raw material for the production of synthetic rubber—which by 1943 reached 800,000 tons.

 To a large extent, they could be manufactured out of such varying materials as coal, salt, petroleum, limestone and even water.
 The people of the United States expanded her manufacture of synthetic rubber, particularly buna S, under the American Synthetic Rubber Research Program.
 (At the bottom to this link is a nice series of illustrations in color how that was done.)
 With rubber scarce—it took 1,250,000 pounds to equip one B-17—Americans turned in old tires and other rubber articles in special collected drives for Uncle Sam.